 Why This Apple Cinnamon Muffin Recipe Works

 Today’s muffin recipe uses my all-star muffin batter.
 This batter can be used to create endless muffin varieties and you’ll see it again in my blueberry muffins, peach muffins, cranberry orange muffins, and more.
-In fact, this “Master Muffin Batter” has become such a hit with readers that I created a separate page dedicated to all its possibilities: 1 Muffin Batter for Infinite Muffin Recipes.
+In fact, this “Master Muffin Batter” has become such a hit with readers that I created a separate page dedicated to all its possibilities: Best Muffin Recipe.
 It starts with basic dry ingredients like flour, baking powder + soda, and salt.
 More often than not, I add ground cinnamon and you’ll see its addition in today’s apple cinnamon version.
-The wet ingredients are just as straightforward– creamed butter with sugars, plus 2 eggs, vanilla extract, sour cream/plain yogurt, and milk.
+The wet ingredients are just as straightforward— creamed butter with sugars, plus 2 eggs, vanilla extract, sour cream/plain yogurt, and milk.
 I use either plain Greek yogurt or sour cream based on what I have and the same goes for the milk.
 Use whole milk, 1%, almond milk, buttermilk, oat milk, etc. I’ve made these muffins what seems like 1,000x with various milks and trust me, they all work!